drewgao/site/content/blog/q1-2020-impact/_index.md

 What's important to note is the high levels of representation from students from **disadvantaged geographic regions** (such as the Midwest and the South) and underrepresented demographics (such as women and people of color) attending events in **opportunity-filled areas** (such as the West and Northeast).

 On top of funding students, Execute Big has made it possible for hackathons to reach students outside of their region —our travel grant has also been **listed on 15 hackathons' websites** (and counting!), including underrepresented groups-focused events like [PixelHacks](http://pixelhacks.com/) and [Superposition](https://superposition.tech/).
-Students are also applying to attend unique collegiate events outside of our direct community, such as [Technica](https://gotechnica.org), [Blueprint](https://blueprint.hackmit.org/#home) and [TechTogether Boston](https://boston.techtogether.io/).
+Students have also been admitted to attend unique collegiate events outside of our direct community, such as [Technica](https://gotechnica.org), [Blueprint](https://blueprint.hackmit.org/#home) and [TechTogether Boston](https://boston.techtogether.io/)—we'll be sharing more about their trips in the next few months!

 ---